jonwaterschoot/plugdata-daisy-simple/01_install_setup_plugdata/03_custom_json_board/03_custom_json_board.md

 ---
 # Setting up a custom json file to describe your daisy pin setup

-There's a [Guide for pd2dsy](https://forum.electro-smith.com/t/quick-guide-on-setting-up-a-custom-json-file-for-pd2dsy-oopsy/4021) by Takumi Ogata on the Daisy forum.
+There's a comprehensive [Guide for pd2dsy](https://forum.electro-smith.com/t/quick-guide-on-setting-up-a-custom-json-file-for-pd2dsy-oopsy/4021) by Takumi Ogata on the Daisy forum.

-As we're compiling from Plugdata the workflow is quasi the same.
-But just a bit easier as we do the compile process from within Plugdata.
-We do need to make a separate file that we select in the compile window: the custom json.
+Though we're compiling from Plugdata the workflow is quasi the same.
+Everything is just a bit easier as we do the compile process from within Plugdata.
+However we do need to make a separate file that we select in the compile window: the custom json.
 And that has to follow the same principles.

 {: .attention }
 > The Heavy compiler will output an error when there are spaces in the path or in the file names.
-This also aplies to any subpatches you might use, or if you are exporting you're compiled patch to disk.
+This also applies to any subpatches you might use, or if you are exporting you're compiled patch to disk.
 >
 > {: .warning }
 > - Do not use spaces in file names or in the paths